Stephen-Kam/integration-testing-template.g8/README.md

 This template makes use of build.sbt and plugins.sbt.

 No enterprise dependencies are used so can be stored either in enterprise or in the open. (assuming of course no PI information is stored)

-A chromedriver has also been included for both Windows and Linux/Apple, located in the drivers package

 ## How to use